ptitFicus/naive-router/README.md

 </Route>
 ```

-## Pitfall
+## Pitfalls

-This libray comes with some pitfalls :
+This library comes with some pitfalls :

-- It alterates the global `window` object by adding it a new property.
-However, since this property is defined using `Symbol()`, collision is impossible.
+- It add a new property to the  the global `window` object.
+But, since this property key is a `Symbol()`, collision is impossible.
-- It also monkeypatch `window.history` methods : `pushState`, `go`, `back`, `replaceState` and `forward` to broadcats any location change to every `Route` component.
+- It also monkey-patch `window.history` methods : `pushState`, `go`, `back`, `replaceState` and `forward` to broadcats any location change to every `Route` component.
+- `Route` components pass path and query  parameters as props to child components.
+Thus there is a risk of name conflict.
+The priority order is : 1) path  parameters 2) query  parameters 3) props
 - Several `Route` components could match a given url (for instance both `/foo/bar` and `/foo/{id}` match route `/foo/bar`).
-You should think aboute the `Route` component as a conditionnal display of its children based on the route.
+You should think about the `Route` component as a conditional display of its children based on the route.
-- Since path params and query params are passed directly as props to child components, there is a risk of name conflict.
-The priority order is : 1) path params 2) query params 3) props
+- It's currently not possible to display a default component when no no route is  matched.
+Thus a 404 Route is not possible.

 ## Features

 - [x] Route matching
 - [x] Path parameters support
 - [x] Query parameters support
+- [ ] 404 Route